 While Blue Apron boasts a partnership with Weight Watchers, Marley Spoon has backing from the iconic Martha Stewart.
 The legend herself helps to craft each week’s artisanal, down-home recipes.
 Choose from meals like One-Pan Breaded Chicken Thighs with Lemon-Scallion Dressing and Tomato Basil Skillet Ravioli with Creamy Parmesan Spinach Salad.

-This service offers 20 recipes to choose from each week with options for different dietary concerns, including vegetarian, vegan, and gluten-free choices.
+This service offers more than 45 recipes to choose from each week with options for different dietary concerns, including vegetarian, vegan, and gluten-free choices.
 All choices are organized into five categories:

 - Health and Diet